 Many businesses have adapted new outdoor dining and retail spaces to give patrons extra breathing room.
 Many businesses have also adjusted opening hours, schedules, and other operating details: We recommend contacting businesses directly to confirm details.https://www.muni.org/Covid-19/Documents/EO-15_Signed.pdf

 I need advice about traveling in Alaska: Where can I find it?

 Visit Anchorage's Downtown Visitor Information Center, located behind the Log Cabin Visitor Center at the corner of 4th Avenue and G Street, is open Tuesday - Saturday, 9 a.m. - 4 p.m., featuring new health precautions and operating procedures to protect both visitor and staff safety.
 For information about state health mandates, contact the Alaska DHSS.
 You can also get answers to travel-related questions by emailing Ask A Local or calling (907) 257-2363.

 Where can I find current public health information?

 How are businesses combating the spread of illness?

 Anchorage businesses have ramped up sanitation procedures, adjusted operations to allow for increased physical distancing, and added new touchless or curbside options to minimize customer contact.
 In Anchorage, both employees and patrons are currently required to wear masks in public businesses.

 What should I do if I am traveling and get sick?

-If you have a fever, cough, or difficulty breathing, particularly within 14 days of travel from an area with widespread or ongoing community spread of COVID-19, or have been in contact with someone who has traveled and is ill, contact your regular medical provider by phone.
+If you feel ill or experience symptoms of COVID-19, or have been in contact with someone who is ill, contact your regular medical provider by phone.
 If you do not have a regular medical provider and are in Alaska, dial 2-1-1 or (800) 478-2221 for more information and referrals to additional resources.